py-pdf/pypdf/docs/user/extract-text.md

 semantic layer.

 Specifically, there is no information what the header, footer, page numbers, tables, and paragraphs are.
-The visual appearence is there and people might find heuristics to make educated guesses, but there is no way of being certain.
+The visual appearance is there and people might find heuristics to make educated guesses, but there is no way of being certain.

 This is a shortcoming of the PDF file format, not of pypdf.